 It’s important to note that tile is not only the most expensive material to resurface with, but it’s also the most expensive during installation and repairs.
 So if you’re open to paying a little extra to give your pool a one-of-a-kind, luxurious look, tile is worth the cost.

 Hiring a Professional to Resurface Your Pool

 Due to the unique materials and tools needed to resurface, most homeowners opt to hire a professional.
 So while you’re considering materials as part of your project budget, you’ll also want to factor in labor costs.
 Calling the experts at GPS right away can get you an idea of what a resurfacing project would cost overall.

 The process of resurfacing can also take a significant amount of time depending on your pool size, so always factor in a minimum of one week without it.
 But once the project is done, you can expect at least five years without having to consider another large project like this one.
 Take care to extend the life of your surface by keeping up with regular maintenance like skimming, vacuuming, and brushing.

 Call Us For Your Resurfacing Project

-GPS Pools has you covered when it comes to your next big pool remodeling project.
-You won’t have any unknown pool resurfacing costs to worry about because we’ll walk you through the process, step-by-step, to ensure your style and budget needs are met.
+GPS Pools has you covered when it comes to your next big remodeling project.
+You won’t have any unknown resurfacing costs to worry about because we’ll walk you through the process, step-by-step, to ensure your style and budget needs are met.
 And you can feel good about everything we suggest, as we only use top quality materials that we would use in our own pools.